abhishekshree/Training-Y21/210273/README.md

 10) test the working of the nodes by opening new terminals and creating a underlay by the install setup bash command.

+11) use ros2 run math talker on one terminal and ros2 run math talker on another to see the working of the input and output nodes.